Quantitative Data Analysis

 Type of data Numerical

-Main purpose Identify relationships, trends, and patterns
+Main purpose Identify relationships, patterns, and trends

-Common tools Excel, SPSS, Access
+Common tools Excel, SPSS, R, Python, Power BI

 Main outcome Statistical findings and interpretation